dbosnja/stanovi/README.md

 # stanovi

 This crawlers try to find a flat in Zagreb(njuskalo.hr site) according to defined price and size preferences.
-Two options are available; to send an email with matching flat URL or write it in a file.
+Two options are available; to send an email with matching flats URL or write URLS in a file.

 # caution